Amygdalin: Early usage

 Amygdalin was first isolated in 1830 from bitter almond seeds (Prunus dulcis) by Pierre-Jean Robiquet and Antoine Boutron-Charlard.
-Liebig and Wöhler found three hydrolysis products of amygdalin: sugar, benzaldehyde, and prussic acid (hydrogen cyanide, HCN).
-Later research showed that sulfuric acid hydrolyzes it into D-glucose, benzaldehyde, and prussic acid; while hydrochloric acid gives mandelic acid, D-glucose, and ammonia.
+Justus von Liebig and Friedrich Woehler found three hydrolysis products of amygdalin: sugar, benzaldehyde, and hydrogen cyanide.
+Later research showed that sulfuric acid hydrolyzes it into D-glucose, benzaldehyde, and hydrogen cyanide; while hydrochloric acid gives mandelic acid, D-glucose, and ammonia.

-In 1845 amygdalin was used as a cancer treatment in Russia, and in the 1920s in the United States, but it was considered too poisonous.
+In 1845, amygdalin was used as a cancer treatment in Russia, and in the 1920s in the United States, but it was considered too poisonous.
 In the 1950s, a purportedly non-toxic, synthetic form was patented for use as a meat preservative, and later marketed as laetrile for cancer treatment.

 The U.S. Food and Drug Administration prohibited the interstate shipment of amygdalin and laetrile in 1977.
 Thereafter, 27 U.S. states legalized the use of amygdalin within those states.

 Subsequent results

 In a 1977 controlled, blinded trial, laetrile showed no more activity than placebo.
 Subsequently, laetrile was tested on 14 tumor systems without evidence of effectiveness.
 The Memorial Sloan–Kettering Cancer Center (MSKCC) concluded that "laetrile showed no beneficial effects."
-Mistakes in an earlier MSKCC press release were highlighted by a group of laetrile proponents led by Ralph Moss, former public affairs official of MSKCC who had been fired following his appearance at a press conference accusing the hospital of covering up the benefits of laetrile.
-These mistakes were considered scientifically inconsequential, but Nicholas Wade in Science stated that "even the appearance of a departure from strict objectivity is unfortunate."
+Mistakes in an earlier MSKCC press release were highlighted by a group of laetrile proponents led by Ralph Moss, a former public affairs official for MSKCC who had been fired following his appearance at a press conference accusing the hospital of covering up the benefits of laetrile.
+These mistakes were considered scientifically inconsequential, but Nicholas Wade, in Science, stated that "even the appearance of a departure from strict objectivity is unfortunate."
 The results from these studies were published all together.